 Talk about a small footprint!
-The Tascam US-322 is one of the best inexpensive audio interfaces with USB, and it has a couple of added bonuses: namely that it's very well priced and it's tiny, which is a huge bonus for anyone with limited desk space.
+The Tascam US-2x2 is one of the best inexpensive audio interfaces with USB, and it has a couple of added bonuses: it's very well priced, and it's tiny, which is a bonus for anyone with limited desk space.

 Don't let the small package fool you, this is a deceptively powerful device that will make most home recorders pretty happy.

-It has two inputs and four outputs.
-Both of the inputs include XLR and 1/4 inch style jacks, meaning you can use either type of cable which is great for a singer / songwriter type recorder.
+It has two inputs and two outputs.
+Both inputs include XLR and 1/4 inch style jacks, meaning you can use either type of cable which is great for a singer / songwriter type recorder.

-With Cubase LE5 software, this is an inexpensive USB computer audio interface that's simple, lightweight and ready to use.
+With a choice between Ableton and Cakewalk DAW software, it's versatile.
+This is an inexpensive USB computer audio interface that's simple, lightweight and ready to use.

-It performs double duty in this realm, functioning as an 8-channel audio mixer with plenty of input options for many instruments or mics, and providing a good, clean signal without excess noise or distortion, making it a recording artist's best friend.
-As a brand Alesis is great and I've had a good experience with their products.
+It performs double duty, functioning as an 8-channel audio mixer with plenty of input options for multiple instruments and mics.
+It provides a good, clean signal without excess noise or distortion, making it a recording artist's best friend.
+Alesis is a great brand and I've always had a good experience with their products.

-To get down to the brass tacks, there are 4 XLR inputs, and the unit offers 48v phantom power for running condensor microphones.
-There is a 3 band EQ on the first four channels, and a 2 band EQ on the remaining ones.
+There are 4 XLR inputs, and the unit offers 48v phantom power for running condensor microphones.
+There is a 3-band EQ on the first four channels, and a 2-band EQ on the remaining ones.

-Steinberg CI2: An Affordable Computer Audio Interface from Cubase Creators
+3. Steinberg UR12MKII: Awesome, Affordable Computer Audio Interface from Cubase Creators

-An affordable computer audio interface from the makers of Cubase
+An inexpensive computer audio interface from the makers of Cubase

-You might recognize the name Steinberg if you've been doing any research into recording software.
+You might recognize the name Steinberg if you know your recording software.
 The company produces the Cubase series of audio recording software and they really know their stuff.

-The CI2 is no exception.
-It's probably among the best USB audio interfaces for the beginner user, simply because it comes with just about everything you'll want to get rolling.
+The UR22 is no exception.
+It's among the best USB audio interfaces for the beginner user, simply because it comes with just about everything you'll want to get rolling.

 As for technical details, this device has two combination inputs with XLR and 1/4" capability, and both inputs include preamps with 48v phantom power.

-It doesn't have full mixing capabilities, but Steinberg has conquered that limitation with the intuitive control knob.
-In combination with any Cubase software, you can use the knob along with point and click to manage levels by hand of almost any type.
-You can use the included software or it's compatible with other versions of Cubase, or most other major software brands.
+You can use the included Cubase LE software, but the UR22 is compatible with all other major DAW software brands.
 It's built for the musician, not the techie, which is why I consider it among the top cheap audio interfaces around.

 A sleek and intuitive computer audio interface

-This is a great example of combining form and function.
-The Focusrite Scarlett is a gorgeous and well crafted product, and it's surprisingly easy to use.
+A great example of form and function, the Focusrite Scarlett is a gorgeous and well crafted product, and it's surprisingly easy to use.
 Music is such a creative craft and you don't want technical stuff getting in the way of laying down a great track.

 The quality hardware also ensures that sound fidelity is perfect and noise and signal degradation is minimized, resulting in clear and deep tones.
 It's housed in a sleek, beautiful anodized aluminum casing, which looks sharp on any desktop.